 Any one of 20 decimal multiplier or submultiplier prefixes, such as kilo-, milli- and so on, may be attached to the names of the base and derived units.

 In the original metric system the key base units, the meter and kilogram, were defined by actual physical objects, called prototypes.
 The meter, for example, was the distance between two scratches on a certain bar.
 If something happens to a prototype, its system is in trouble.
-In the 19th century the British lost their prototypes in a fire in the House of Commons.
+In the 19ᵗʰ century the British lost their prototypes in a fire in the House of Commons.
 Making certain that the newly-made replacements were a close match to the vanished originals took years.
-Depending on a prototype can be problematical even if it isn’t lost or destroyed; for some unknown reason the closely-guarded prototype of the kilogram appears to be losing mass.
+Depending on a prototype can be problematical even if it isn’t lost or destroyed; in the 1990's it was feared that, for some unknown reason, the closely-guarded prototype of the kilogram was losing mass.

 Over the years improvements in technology have made it possible to redefine SI’s base units in terms of physical constants like the speed of light.
 From the information in the definition, anyone with the right tools can re-create the unit.
 A second advantage of the new definitions is that they make possible more precise measurements.
 (Here, by “more precise” we mean the measurement can have a greater number of meaningful decimal places after the decimal point.)
 Imagine determining the length of the meter from scratches on a bar.
 Even with a powerful microscope, it is very, very difficult, if not impossible, to determine where within the width of the scratch the meter ends.
 Trying to use a meter so defined to measure objects very much smaller than the scratch itself is lunacy.
 The improved definitions are one reason it has been necessary to add prefixes like zepto- and yotta-.
 More precise definitions make possible more precise measurements that sometimes reveal previously undiscovered phenomena.
-Now (2011) only the kilogram is still defined by an object, and that is expected to change in a year or two.
+In 2019 the last unit still defined by a physical object, the kilogram, was redefined in terms of the meter and the second.
 At present, the second is the unit that can be measured to the largest number of significant decimal places.

 The “Year adopted” column in the table shows those years in which the CGPM approved a new definition of the unit.
 For details, click on the names of the individual units.